sporniket/kicad-conversions--atari-ste-motherboard--c300780-001/README.md

 The git repository use several submodules that one has to fetch in order to get the symbols, footprint and 3dmodels.
 One submodule requires [python3](https://www.python.org) and [GNU make](https://www.gnu.org/software/make/) to generate the libraries of symbols for integrated circuits.

+This project contains a PCB design that is an **approximate reconstruction** :

+* Component and mounting hole placement was **approximatively** guided by a degraded silk screen and solder mask found on a scanned service manual.
+* Routing has been **approximatively** guided by a series of shots of the component side and solder sides of an actual motherboard, covering all the surface.

 > Do not use **Sporniket's conversion of the schematics of the 'Atari STE' computer into Kicad** if this project is not suitable for your project.

 ## 3. How to use **Sporniket's conversion of the schematics of the 'Atari STE' computer into Kicad** ?

+### From sources

 To get the latest available models, one must clone the git repository **and the submodules**.
 Then some modules needs a build step to generate its libraries.